WeiqiangZhou/BIRD-data/README.md

 RNA_70_cells <- readRDS("RNA_data_70_cells.rds")
 RNA_167_cells <- readRDS("RNA_data_167_cells.rds")
 ```
 The rownames of the data contains the "transcript cluster id" of each gene in the exon array data or the ensembl gene id of each gene in the RNA-seq data.
-For the annotation of exon array data, please check the [annotation data](http://www.affymetrix.com/Auth/analysis/downloads/na33/wtexon/HuEx-1_0-st-v2.na33.1.hg19.probeset.csv.zip).
+For the exon array data, please check the [annotation data](http://www.affymetrix.com/Auth/analysis/downloads/na33/wtexon/HuEx-1_0-st-v2.na33.1.hg19.probeset.csv.zip).
 Each column is a cell type and each row is a gene.
 The value represents the quantile normalized and log transformed gene expression.

 ### The prediction problem
 Let the chromatin accessibility data be Y and the gene expression data be X. The problem can be formulated as how to predict Y using X.